PrithivirajDamodaran/Parrot_Paraphraser/README.md

 ## What makes a paraphraser a good augmentor for NLU?
 (Details)

 To enable automatic training data generation, a paraphraser needs to keep the slots in intact.
-So the end to end process can take input utternaces, augment and convert them into NLU training format goo et al or rasa format (as shown below).
+So the end to end process can take input utterances, augment and convert them into NLU training format goo et al or rasa format (as shown below).
 The data generation process needs to look for the same slots in the output paraphrases to derive the start and end positions.(as shown in the json below)

 <img src="./images/NLU Flow.png" alt="" title="" width="550" height="100" />

-Ideally the above process needs an UI like below to collect to input utternaces along with annotations (Intents, Slots and slot types) which then can be agumented and converted to training data.
+Ideally the above process needs an UI like below to collect to input utterances along with annotations (Intents, Slots and slot types) which then can be agumented and converted to training data.

 <img src="./images/Augmentor UI.png" alt="" title="" width="550" height="100" />